115th Airlift Squadron: California Air National Guard

-A few months after being demobilized, the 115th Liaison Squadron was re-activated and re-designated as the 115th Bombardment Squadron (Light).
-It returned to California state control, in the California Air National Guard, on 24 May 1946.
+A few months after being inactivated, the 115th Liaison Squadron was reactivated and redesignated the 115th Bombardment Squadron (Light).
+It returned to California state control on 24 May 1946.
 It was organized at Van Nuys Airport, California on 16 September 1946.
-The 115th Bombardment Squadron was entitled to the history, honors, and colors of the 115th Liaison Squadron.
-The squadron was equipped with A-26 Invaders and was assigned to the 146th Fighter Group, also at Van Nuys Airport by the National Guard Bureau.
+The 115th Bombardment Squadron was equipped with A-26 Invaders and in 1950 was assigned to the 146th Composite Group, also at Van Nuys Airport by the National Guard Bureau.

 As part of the Continental Air Command Fourth Air Force, the squadron trained for tactical bombing missions and air-to-air combat.
 The unit was called to active federal service on 1 March 1951 for duty in the Korean War.
 It was sent to Langley Air Force Base, Virginia, and became a Tactical Air Command training squadron for pilots flying the B-45A Tornado jet bomber.
-It was released from active federal duty and returned to California state control on 11 December 1952.
+It was released from active federal duty and returned to California state control on 1 January 1953.